Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Chime and Ally are two of the best online banks, but they’re not your only options.

 • SoFi®.
 Another FDIC-insured online bank just like Ally.
-SoFi has a no-fee hybrid checking and savings account with high APYs, budgeting features, many lending services, a cashback credit card and investing options.
+SoFi has a hybrid checking and savings account with with no monthly fees, high savings APYs, budgeting features, many lending services, credit cards and investing options.

 • Upgrade.
 Similar to Chime, Upgrade is a fintech company with banking services backed by its bank partner.
 It offers the Upgrade Rewards Checking Plus account with no monthly fees and cashback rewards.